-Virtual reality, augmented reality and machine learning—these tools are changing the ways we learn.
-At the Immersive Learning Institute, we explore how cutting-edge technology and creative strategies can spark curiosity, boost engagement and make learning more human—wherever learning happens.
+Extended reality and machine learning are reshaping the ways we connect with ideas and each other.
+At the Immersive Learning Institute, we explore how emerging technologies and creative strategies spark curiosity, boost engagement and make learning more human—wherever it happens.

 We are eager to expand our scholarship of immersive technologies in learning and are confident that Dr. Baradaran Rahimi’s impressive experience will make that possible.